norcalbiostat/AppliedStatistics_notes/docs/data_prep.md

 #### Sum or Average values across multiple variables

-The Center for Epidemiologic Studies Depression Scale (CESD) is series of questions asked to a person to measure their level of depression. `CESD` is calculated as the sum of all 20 component variables, and is already on this data set.
+The Center for Epidemiological Studies Depression Scale (CESD) is series of questions asked to a person to measure their level of depression. `CESD` is calculated as the sum of all 20 component variables, and is already on this data set.
 Let's create a new variable named `sleep` as subscale for sleep quality by adding up question numbers 5, 11, and 19.

 Reference: http://cesd-r.com/cesdr/